zhenyong25/Blockchain-Innovation-Pitch/README.md

 1. Spur blockchain innovation within the NTU cohort </br>
 2. Provide NTU students with an opportunity to dabble in blockchain ideation and development </br>

+# Ideation
+## Problem Statement
+The hassle of preparing required documents before travelling

+## Solutions
+Develop blockchain design systems that are able to purchase pre-departure/on-arrival ART/PCR Test Kits and flight tickets through cryptocurrency, validate documents through smart contracts and generate NFTs as a Safe Travel Pass